aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 Then, we can use the `useQueryState` hook to get and update the search params in any component.

-The way Nuqs is implemented, the search params are actually pushed to the URL instantly.
+The way nuqs is implemented, the search params are actually pushed to the URL instantly.
 To trigger the page to reload with the result, we set the option `shallow: false`.

 Finally, we can pass the `startTransition` to the `useQueryState` options, and use the pending state of the transitions to display user feedback as we did before: